ONLYOFFICE/docspace-api-sdk-typescript/docs/RecentConfig.md

 # RecentConfig

-The presence or absence of the documents in the \"Open Recent...\" menu option.
+The presence or absence of the documents in the Open Recent... menu option.

 ## Properties